MHaringa/insurancerating/cran-comments.md

 ## Resubmission
 In this version I have added:

-* Bug fixes in rating_factors().
-The names are now printed correctly in case the names contain punctuation marks.
+* Added argument in construct_tariff_classes function to construct classes for a severity model.
+In the previous version of this package only tariff classes for frequency models could be constructed.

 ## Test environments
-* local OS X install, R 3.5.3
+* local OS X install, R 3.6.0
 * win-builder (devel and release)

 ## R CMD check results